 Along the riverbank is one of the success stories of modern Pontypridd and that is the Taff Trail.
 From Brecon to Cardiff an excellent cycle route offers an escape from the pollution and social deprivation that is so common in many South Wales' valley towns.
 The trail has just recently been altered to run through the Park which is good move and there is also a new section from Cilfynydd to Abercycnon.
 More money is also being spent on further cycle routes which is excellent, although a few decades too late.

 It's easy to criticise of course but the people of Ponty have offered solutions to the town's problems.
-In fact, we have continually campaigned for 14 years, but nothing much has changed.
-RCT even removed the link to our website from their site, thus decreasing hits to their own site (the silly boys!).
+In fact, we have continually campaigned for 15 years, but nothing much has changed.
+RCT even removed the link to our web site from their site, thus decreasing hits to their own site (the silly boys!).

 Pontypridd does command a stunning location, with mountains, trails, the river and Park.
 The secret to future success must be to incorporate these plus's into any development undertaken and time will tell whether money grabbing developers or the wishes of the people will win through.
 After all, we have to live here after they have squandered the EU money, made their profit and moved on.